halvorot/halvorot/README.md

 - Software engineer focusing on Java, Apache Kafka, CI/CD, and DevOps practices.
 - LinkedIn: https://www.linkedin.com/in/halvor-teigen/

-📫 How to reach me: Send me an email at halvorot@gmail.com

 <!--
 **halvorot/halvorot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.